aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_getoptionvalue.rst

        corresponding option keywords, you can use the functions ``OptionGetString`` and ``OptionGetKeywords``.

-    -  This function can also be used to get the value of the following Solvers General
+    -  This function can also be used to retrieve the current option value of the following Solvers General options:
-       options:

        -  :ref:`option-AIMMS-cutoff`